aysebsengul/Capstone_3_Predicting-Future-Solar-Energy-Generation-/README.md

-# Solar Energy Generation Prediction
+# Predicting Solar Energy Generation

 This repository contains the code and documentation for predicting solar energy generation using various models such as SARIMA, Random Forest, and XGBoost.